-MUNDAY CHURCH OF CHRIST Bex 211 - Phone 6151 CLIFFORD WILSON, Evangelist join the Southern Presbyterian Churches of Palestine, Hearn class in the Sunday school, an was organized with seventeen H. F. Stewart was elected el- Church.
-At the same time, his and Dowell's Chapel were disoffice which he held almost con- charter members, and named der and Dr. D. A. Doughty dea- friends in the Arkadelphia solved and similar churches of church suggested to the Oua- the Presbyterian Church U. S. The Union Church building, be- chita Presbytery that these four were organized and accepted ining free of debt, was formally churches be invited to join this to Ouachita Presbytery and the became a mission point and for After considerable negotiation April 12, 1948. twenty-one years was served by between the two Presbyteries.
-For years John E. Gaither had Ouacita Presbytery's evangel the three Northern churches, been planning for the day when toral oversight to make it poss- Chapel were given permission to of these country churches and ible to hold together.
+MUNDAY CHURCH OF CHRIST Bex 211 - Phone 6151 CLIFFORD WILSON, Evangelist join the Southern Presbyterian Churches of Palestine, Hearn H. F. Stewart was elected el- Church.
+At the same time, his and Dowell's Chapel were disder and Dr. D. A. Doughty dea- friends in the Arkadelphia solved and similar churches of church suggested to the Oua- the Presbyterian Church U. S. The Union Church building, be- chita Presbytery that these four were organized and accepted ining free of debt, was formally churches be invited to join this to Ouachita Presbytery and the church property transferred twenty-one years was served by between the two Presbyteries, For years John E. Gaither had Ouacita Presbytery's evangel- the three Northern churches, been planning for the day when single handed building a church, \$500.00 to help in the building ist, receiving just enough pas- Palestine, Hearn and Dowell's another would take up the work toral oversight to make it poss- Chapel were given permission to of these country churches and ible to hold together.
 Dr. John withdraw from the Northern in 1943 he purchased a lot at T. Barr was the first minister.
-Presbytery and poin the South the West end of Henderson He served three and a half years ern Presbytery, provided that Street in Arkadelphia, built a and during that time received each of the churches repay to house upon it and gave (June the Northern Church the funds, 13, 1944) it to the Trustees of In the seventeen years, from which had been borrowed many the Palestine Church as a manse 1932 to 1949, the church was sup years ago for the erection of for their minister.
+Presbytery and poin the South- the West end of Henderson He served three and a half years ern Presbytery, provided that Street in Arkadelphia, built a and during that time received each of the churches repay to house upon it and gave (June the Northern Church the funds, 13, 1944) it to the Trustees of In the seventeen years, from which had been borrowed many the Palestine Church as a manse 1932 to 1949, the church was sup- years ago for the erection of for their minister.

-Arkadelphia, Rev. Robert Ray, funds with which to meet such become a part of Ouachita Pres-Rev. J. H. McCain, Rev. O. G. a demand and there was serious bytery, it instructed its Trus-Henry and Rev. Basil Hicks, all demand and there was serious of whom served as long as they doubt in the minds of some that were with the Arkadelphia the churches should repay It was under the leadership by the Board of Church Erection that the beautiful and substan- building ceased to be used as community until all was finish \$1500.00 was raised (probably almost entirely from Rev. Gaith-For two years, from April 10, er's own personal funds) and
+Arkadelphia, Rev. Robert Ray, funds with which to meet such become a part of Ouachita Pres-Rev. J. H. McCain, Rev. O. G. a demand and there was serious bytery, it instructed its Trus-Henry and Rev. Basil Hicks, all demand and there was serious of whom served as long as they doubt in the minds of some that were with the Arkadelphia the churches should repay these funds which were given It was under the leadership by the Board of Church Erection and supervision of Rev. Hicks to be repaid only in case the that the beautiful and substan- building ceased to be used as a almost entirely from Rev. Gaith-For two years, from April 10, er's own personal funds) and